numpy/numpy/doc/source/f2py/windows/index.rst

 For this document we will asume the following basic tools:

 - The IDE being considered is the community supported `Microsoft Visual Studio Code`_
+- The terminal being used is the `Windows Terminal`_
 - The shell environment is assumed to be `Powershell 7.x`_
 - Python 3.9 from `the Microsoft Store`_ and this can be tested with ``Get-Command python.exe`` resolving to